Want to know why this advert is here – visit the Home page.

 Mum had a particular problem with steps as she was unable to gauge how far down the step or wide the tread was and she would nearly always stumble.

 The definition of apathy is a lack of interest, enthusiasm or concern.
 There are many reasons why someone with dementia will suffer from apathy including problems in the brain’s motivation pathways or a decreased function (for example an inability to initiate conversation or perform certain tasks).

 Mum appeared to suffer from apathy in the earlier stages of her illness and she stopped doing the household chores or any of the things that she had previously enjoyed.
-We now know that it wasn’t that she didn’t want to but rather that as a result of her illness she was simply unable to perform even the most basic day to day tasks.
+However, we now know that it was a result of her illness, rather than apathy as she was simply unable to perform even the most basic day to day tasks.